Nathanh3r/NathansLab06-Caches/REPORT.md

 ###Total cost

 for a single cache we have
 cost = size factor * associativity factor

-so for example if we have 4-way 8192 then
-8*1.21 = 9.68

 For split caches the total cost is the sum of the data cache cost and instruction cache cost.

 ## Best Full Cache Configuration

-When using LI traces we found the lowest miss rate full cache configuratiton for all foru programs was:
+When using LI traces we found the lowest miss rate full cache configuratiton for all four programs was:

 8 way, 16384, LRU

-which resulted in
+which resulted in the misse rates:

 -hello_c = 3.95%
 - hello_cpp = 1.60%
 - matrix_row = 1.47%
 - matrix_col = 1.47%

-We found through the data collected that this gave the best raw performance but was also the most expesnive full cache option.
+We found through the data collected that this gave the best raw performance but was also the most expensive full cache option.

 ## Best Cost-Effective Full Cache